lonce/sonyGanFork/README.md

         # I *think* this is just used to filter the files used for training
-        "attribute_list": ["pitch"], #the 'conditioning' param used for the GAN "pitch_range": [44, 70], #the full range of pitches in the nsynth db "load_metadata": true,
+        "attribute_list": ["pitch"], #the 'conditioning' param used for the GAN "pitch_range": [44, 70], # only data with conditioning param labels in this range will be used for training "load_metadata": true,

         # not sure why this is here.
 Instances that match filter critera are counted in code